Peer5/three-dynamic-particle-pool/README.md

 # DynamicParticlePool

-This is an implementation of dynamic particles pool for [three.js](https://threejs.org/) that are dynamically created and destroyed on demmand.
+This is an implementation of dynamic particles pool for [three.js](https://threejs.org/) that are dynamically created and destroyed on demand.
 Since geometries in three are static and pre-allocated the approach to achieve such dynamical pool is creating multiple pre-allocated geometries that together create a bigger pool that is managed by this module.